top of page

 A tongue tie is a physical condition that restricts the mobility of the tongue.
 Between 6 – 11 weeks in utero, the lingual frenum shortens.
 In approximately 20% of the population, the frenum fails to shorten and instead remains attached and restricted, which is termed ankyloglossia or a tongue-tie.

 A tongue tie diagnosis and treatment recommendation should be made based upon a true functional restriction.
 Rather than a tongue tie, we commonly refer to it as a “functional tongue restriction”, as simply seeing a frenum under the tongue does not necessarily mean it is restricting the tongue's range of motion.
 A comprehensive assessment from an appropriate team of specialists is needed to provide critical insights on a baby’s feeding and oral motor skills.
-It takes an experienced release provider to thoroughly investigate the anatomical presentation and associated symptoms.
+It takes an experienced release provider, with experience providing Infant Frenectomy and Child Frenectomy procedures, to thoroughly investigate the anatomical presentation and associated symptoms.

 How can a tongue tie affect breast or bottle feeding?